1.Gladstone Commercial

 Frequently Asked Questions

-AGNC Investment Corp.
-(AGNC) is a real estate investment trust (REIT) that specializes in residential mortgage securities.
-It offers a monthly dividend with a forward yield of 12.87%, making it attractive for investors seeking regular income.
+Healthpeak Properties (DOC) is a real estate investment trust (REIT) focused on the healthcare sector.
+It offers a reliable monthly dividend with a yield of approximately 6.31%, making it an attractive option for dividend investors.